swaticreates16/CODTECH-Internship/Task1_API_Weather/README.md

 This task demonstrates how to use **Python** to fetch real-time weather data from a **public API (OpenWeatherMap)** and create **visualizations using Matplotlib**.

-This fulfills the CODTECH internship requirement for **API Integration and Data Visualization**.

 ---

 ## 📌 Objective